Macrometacorp/jsC8/docs/Reference/Database/README.md

   - **isAbsolute**: `boolean` (Default: `false`)

-    If this option is explicitly set to `true`, the _url_ will be treated as the absolute fabric path.
-This is an escape hatch to allow using jsC8 with fabric APIs exposed with a reverse proxy and makes it impossible to switch databases with _useDatabase_ or using _acquireHostList_.
+    If this option is explicitly set to `true`, the `url` will be treated as the absolute fabric path.
+This is an escape hatch to allow using jsC8 with fabric APIs exposed with a reverse proxy and makes it impossible to switch databases.

   - **c8Version**: `number` (Default: `30000`)